-Couple of notes - The controller is getting a bit long-in-the-tooth now, and I haven't updated it to use Processing 2.
-So in the meantime, it will only compile in Processing 1.x.
+Couple of notes - The controller is getting a bit long-in-the-tooth now, and I haven't updated it to use Processing 3 yet.
+So in the meantime, it will only compile in Processing 2.x.
 Additionally, the libraries have also since moved on since it was written, and it'll only work with the versions in the zip file (referred to above).
 I'm working on an update, but it's not ready yet.

 - Run Processing, find where your sketchbook folder is: (File->Preferences, sketchbook location).

-- Install libaries: Unzip the code bundle, and copy the contents of the processing-source/Processing libraries into <sketchbook location>/libraries.
+- Install libaries: Unzip the code bundle, and copy the contents of the processing-source/Processing libraries into sketchbook/libraries.

-- Install project: In the code bundle, copy the whole processing-source/polargraphcontroller folder into <sketchbook location>.
+- Install project: In the code bundle, copy the whole processing-source/polargraphcontroller folder into your sketchbook folder.

 - Restart Processing, and open the controller with File->Sketchbook->polargraphcontroller.

 - Run: When some files have opened up and you can see some code, hit the play button in the toolbar (or use Ctrl-R) and you should see the controller spring into live.